CurveDocs/curve-docs/docs/crvUSD/amm.md

 - `get_p`: oracle price of the AMM itself

 When $\text{price_oracle} = \text{get_p}$, the external oracle price and the AMM price are identical, making arbitrage impossible.
-Generally, when the price oracle begins to change, the AMM price is adjusted (the AMM price is kind of more sensitive than the regular `price_oracle`) to enable arbitrage opportunities.
+Generally, when the price oracle begins to change, the AMM price is adjusted (the AMM price is more sensitive than the regular `price_oracle`) to enable arbitrage opportunities.

 When the price of the collateral starts to rise, then $\text{price_oracle} < \text{get_p}$, and therefore, arbitrage is possible by swapping the collateral asset into crvUSD until $\text{price_oracle} = \text{get_p}$.
 Conversely, when the price starts to decrease, $\text{price_oracle} > \text{get_p}$, and therefore, arbitrage is possible by swapping crvUSD into the collateral asset until both prices reach equilibrium.